 Think about placement.

 Few people want tattoos on body bits that are absolutely impossible to conceal with clothing.
 You just don’t get a lot of face, hand, and throat tattoos.
 And the folks who choose those areas are making choices about their careers and lifestyles by artistically altering those body parts – and they know that.
 Concealment is a lesser, but still important, concern for anyone jonesing for arm, ankle, and nape tattoos.
-If you work for a bank or law firm, are you prepared to limit yourself to pants-no-skirts by getting a barbed-wire anklet you can’t show at the office?
+If you work for a bank or law firm, are you prepared to limit yourself to pants-no-skirts by getting a permanent ink anklet you can’t show at the office?
 What if you want to wear your hair up or get a pixie cut someday, and can no longer mask the Celtic knot on the back of your neck?
 Will it matter to you?
 Some icons lend themselves to certain placements, it’s true.
 But give some serious consideration to the work-arounds you may have to orchestrate if you’re putting an image on some fairly public skin.

 Ask yourself why.